MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/addmedia.md

-﻿---
+---
 title: AddMedia Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Adds the specified media to an account?s media library.
+description: Adds the specified media to an account's media library.
 ---
 # AddMedia Service Operation
-Adds the specified media to an account?s media library.
+Adds the specified media to an account's media library.
 Depending on the type of [Media](../campaign-management-service/media.md), you can then add the media to one or more [ImageAdExtension](../campaign-management-service/imageadextension.md) or [LocationAdExtension](../campaign-management-service/locationadextension.md) objects.

 ## <a name="request"></a>Request Elements
 The *AddMediaRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).